-Thrive Montgomery 2050 applies the principles of urbanism - a term this plan uses as shorthand for a set of ideas about what makes human settlements successful - to guide their future growth.
+Thrive Montgomery 2050 applies the principles of urbanism-a term this Plan uses as shorthand for a set of ideas about successful human settlements to guide their future growth.
 Urbanism draws on the lessons of thousands of years of experimentation and evolution in the design and development of villages, towns, and cities to apply the ideas that have proven to endure as the foundation for adaptable and resilient communities everywhere.
-An urbanism-focused approach to the development of land and related infrastructure (such as roadways, transit systems, and parks) emphasizes the value of: (1) a compact form of development; (2) diverse uses and building types; and (3) transportation networks that take advantage of and complement these two land use strategies, at all densities and scales.
+An urbanism-focused approach to the development of land and related infrastructure (such as roadways, transit systems, and parks) emphasizes the value of: a compact form of development, diverse uses and building types, and transportation networks that take advantage of and complement these two land use strategies, at all densities and scales.

-This approach calls for focusing growth in a limited number of locations rather than dispersing it, avoiding "sprawl."
-It means encouraging the agglomeration of different uses such as retail, housing, and office space as well as diversity within each type of use.
-For example, a variety of housing sizes and types near employment and retail helps to ensure that people of diverse income levels can live and work in proximity to each other.
-This over time produces more racially and socioeconomically integrated neighborhoods and schools, providing more equitable access to economic opportunities, public services, and amenities.
+This approach calls for focusing growth on a limited number of locations rather than dispersing it, avoiding "sprawl."
+It means encouraging in appropriate areas the agglomeration of different uses such as retail, housing, and office space as well as diversity within each type of use.
+For example, a variety of housing sizes and types near employment and retail can help to ensure that people of diverse income levels can live and work in proximity to each other.
+This, over time, can produce more racially and socioeconomically integrated neighborhoods and schools, and more equitable access to economic opportunities, public services, and amenities.
 It also emphasizes the importance of walking, biking and transit and reduces reliance on cars.